This post may contain affiliate links. Please read my disclosure policy.

 Instructions

-- Preheat the oven to 400°F. Butter 2 ramekins or custard cups (see Notes below).
-Place them on a baking sheet so they are not touching; set aside.
+- Preheat the oven to 400°F. Butter 2 ramekins or custard cups (see Notes below and place on a baking sheet; set aside.

 - Add the butter and chocolate to a large microwave-safe mixing bowl.
 Microwave on 50% power for 1 minute.
-Stir and repeat if needed at 30 second intervals until the chocolate pieces are almost melted.
-Remove from the microwave and stir until smooth and all chocolate is melted.
+Stir and repeat if needed at 30 second intervals until the chocolate pieces are almost completely melted.
+Remove from the microwave and stir until smooth.

-- Using a rubber spatula, fold in the powdered sugar, a dash of salt, flour and espresso powder but don’t worry if it’s not completely mixed.
+- Using a rubber spatula fold in the powdered sugar, a dash of salt and flour.
+Don’t worry if it’s not completely mixed.
+Mixture will be thick.

 - In a separate bowl lightly whisk the egg and egg yolks.
-Add the vanilla and whisk until blended.
+Add the vanilla and espresso powder.
+Whisk until blended.
 Add the eggs to the chocolate mixture and whisk until smooth and fully combined.
+Use a spatula to smash any lumps.

-- Divide the batter between the 2 ramekins and bake at 400 degrees for 15 minutes.
+- Divide the batter between the 2 ramekins and bake at 400℉ for 15 minutes for a very gooey center or 16 minutes for less.
 The edges will be firm but the center will be runny.

 Recipe Notes

-- This recipe has been perfected using two (7-ounce) 4” x 2.5” ramekins.
-If you’re not positive about the size of your ramekins, make sure they will hold about 1 cup of water and have similar dimensions as those mentioned above.
+- RAMEKINS: This recipe has been perfected using two (7-ounce) 4” x 2.5” ramekins.
+If you’re not positive about the size of your ramekins, make sure they will hold about 1 cup and have similar dimensions as those mentioned above.

 - Easily doubled!

-- The cake batter can be made ahead of time and refrigerated then brought to room temperature 30 minutes before baking
+- The cake batter can be made ahead and refrigerated until needed.
+Bring to room temperature 30 minutes before baking.

 Nutrition

-Here are a few more chocolate cake recipes you might like:
+Here are a few more chocolate cake recipes you might also like:

 - Best Chocolate Cake Recipe ~ from RecipeGirl